 (Error 108) Headset not found

-There are several ways this error can happen, either as an error message or a blinking red light on the side of the headset.
-This is usually the cause of either a HDMI or USB issue.
+There are several ways this error can happen, either as a SteamVR error message or a blinking red light on the side of the headset.
+This is usually caused by issues with a connecting cable.

 - Make sure the headset is plugged in correctly.